eoincampbell/eoincampbell.github.io/_posts/2018-05-30-csharp-stdin-read-to-end.md

 ---
 layout: post
-title: ReadToEnd using STDIN from a C# Console App
+title: Read to end using stdin from the console
 description:
 tags:
 - console
 - stdin
+- standard input
+- redirect
+- read to end
 categories:
 - c#
 - .net